XIE87241203/ImageResizerX/README.md

 ## CollectionOfUsefulTools

-CollectionOfUsefulTools is a collection of useful web-based image tools, currently including a multi-scale image resizer and an image comparison tool.
+CollectionOfUsefulTools is a practical collection of web-based tools, currently including image tools and text tools.

-### Features
+### Key Features

-- Pure frontend implementation, no installation needed, just open in a browser.
+- Pure frontend implementation, no installation required, can be used directly in the browser.
-- All processing done locally in the browser (privacy-friendly).
+- All processing is done locally in the browser (privacy-friendly).
-- Drag & drop support for image uploads.
+- Supports drag-and-drop image upload.
 - Modern UI design.
-- Common formats supported: PNG/JPG/JPEG/WebP/BMP/GIF.
+- Supports common image formats: PNG/JPG/JPEG/WebP/BMP/GIF.
+(Image tools only)

-### Tools
+### Tool List

 This project provides the following web-based tools:

+#### Image Tools

-1.  **Image Resizer Tool** (`src/image_resize/resize.html`):
+1.  **Image Scale Resizing Tool** (`src/page/image/resize/image_resize.html`):
-    -   Pick an image via click or drag & drop.
+    -   Click or drag to upload images.
-    -   Enter the original scale and one or more target scales (comma-separated).
+    -   Enter an original scale and one or more target scales (comma-separated).
-    -   Resize with high-quality LANCZOS resampling.
+    -   Uses high-quality LANCZOS resampling for scaling.
-    -   Save resized images as "name-<scale>x.ext".
+    -   Save scaled images with names like "original_name-<scale>x.extension".
-    -   Multiple scales in one run: e.g., input `1.25,2,3` to generate 1.25x, 2x, 3x.
+    -   Supports multi-scale batch processing: for example, entering `1.25,2,3` will generate 1.25x, 2x, and 3x images.
-    -   Batch download all resized images as a ZIP file.
+    -   Supports downloading all scaled images as a ZIP file.

-2.  **Image Comparison Tool** (`src/image_compare/compare.html`):
+2.  **Image Comparison Tool** (`src/page/image/compare/image_compare.html`):
-    -   Upload two images via click or drag & drop for comparison.
+    -   Click or drag to upload two images for comparison.
+    -   Supports overlay comparison mode.
+    -   In overlay mode, adjust the transparency of the overlay image using a slider to easily spot differences.
+    -   Supports a quick compare button to toggle the display/hide of the overlay image.

+#### Text Tools

+3.  **Text Comparison Tool** (`src/page/text/compare/text_compare.html`):
+    -   Enter or paste two text snippets for comparison.
+    -   Highlights text differences.

+4.  **JSON Formatting Tool** (`src/page/text/json_format/json_format.html`):
+    -   Enter or paste JSON text.
+    -   Formats JSON text to make it more readable.

 #### Web Version Usage